 With the pool season in effect in Arizona, now is the time people need to make their safety plans as well.
 Near-fatal water-related incidents in Arizona are on the rise this year with 8 fatal and 24 non-fatal incidents so far.
-A Scottsdale mother, Leisa Crawford, shares a near-drowning incident that resulted in the lost of her brother.
+A Scottsdale mother, Leisa Crawford, shares a near-drowning incident that resulted in the loss of her brother.

 “If we had had a pool fence this wouldn’t have happened; I’m almost certain of it,” said Crawford, who lost her brother Andrew two years ago to severe complications from the near-drowning accident.
-When he was 3 years old he nearly drowned, and he past away at 29 due to the complications.
+When he was 3 years old he nearly drowned, and he passed away at 29 due to the complications.

 Crawford recalls the incident at home it happened.
 “Last thing I heard was my mom screaming, and I heard my dad running outside, and I saw my dad pulling my brother out of the pool, white face, blue lips, and he was dead,” she said.
 Her dad administered CPR.
 Andrew regained consciousness, but he never could walk, talk, or even eat on his own again.
 Now a mother a 3-year-old boy, Crawford wants to lead by example.
 “I want everyone to know that just a split second can change your life completely and you have to always keep that in mind when you’re around water,” she said.
 Crawford began giving her son Greyson swimming lessons at nine months old.
 “I couldn’t imagine my son in that position,” she said.